portland-dsa/website-hugo/content/join.md

 ---
-title: America's Largest Socialist Organization
+title: Join America's Largest Socialist Organization
 type: join
 callout: >-
   DSA is growing rapidly, both locally and nationally.
 Join us today and be a